 4.1 Rationale of this Lesson:

 7th Graders continue to develop their own strong opinions on social issues and social groups for the first time in their lives at this age according to Lowenfeld.
 As a student learns more about themselves and desires to form group relationships, validation becomes more important from outside sources in their lives.
-As Wood states also at this age,” interest in man’s inhumanity to man: issues of fairness and justice; have a desire to serve others” also becomes more apparent to nurture this growth and concern students develop.
-(Wood, p.
-156) It remains vital that this outside validation comes in the form of truthful influence and self-awareness to remain unbiased.
+As Wood states also at this age,” interest in man’s inhumanity to man: issues of fairness and justice; have a desire to serve others” also becomes more apparent to nurture this growth and concern as students develop” (Wood, p.
+156).
+It remains vital that this outside validation comes in the form of truthful influence and self-awareness to remain unbiased.
 Unfortunately, when it comes to marketing and outside influence, this is just not the case.
 Implementing a strategy for a student to become more self-aware of how advertising agencies target them with information and images becomes even more important should the information not be accurate or glamourized.
 As technology also has greatly been developed, including Artificial Intelligence, to ensure target audiences are achieved, to establish, protect and influence a company’s image, the necessity for a student to become aware of these practices becomes mandatory to establish their own opinion; to make unbiased opinions establishing their own identity.
-In Artificial Intelligence Applications For Marketing: A Literature-Based Study, similarly states referencing marketing tactics in companies by “using AI, they can quickly determine what content to target customers and which channel to employ at what moment, thanks to the data collected and generated by its algorithms.”
-(Haleem, 2022) In developing 7th graders, though not completely capable of understanding psychology and influence of context our visual culture has, AI uses this knowledge to influence and target groups and individuals.
-The increased ability to interact with our youth and environment in how we consume and psychologically react by AI shows an ever-needed demand to recognize the tactics companies use to target audiences.
-We then can be made more aware of nonconsensual marketing or becoming the oppressed.
+In Artificial Intelligence Applications for Marketing: A Literature-Based Study, similarly states referencing marketing tactics in companies by “using AI, they can quickly determine what content to target customers and which channel to employ at what moment, thanks to the data collected and generated by its algorithms.”
+(Haleem, 2022) In developing 7th graders, though not completely capable of understanding psychology and influence of the context our visual culture has, AI uses this knowledge to influence and target groups and individuals.
+The increased ability to interact with our youth and environment in how we consume and psychologically react recognized by AI shows an ever-needed demand to recognize the tactics companies use to target audiences.
+We then can be made more aware of nonconsensual marketing or becoming oppressed.
 Establishing the age-appropriate tools needed will help develop acute recognition of these tactics and lengths companies and outside influencers will go to influence them.
 As even some adults do not understand or read some of the tactics and abilities companies have when they must “agree” to “user agreements” prior to the use of programs, software, social media accounts and software updates they choose, it becomes even more important to acknowledge them as a free society.
 These marketing tactics provide the needed Big Data needed to use for their own interests with AI.
-Awareness becomes more important, to recognize and implement a safe defensive cognitive mindset in how greatly the environment around us influences us.
+Awareness becomes more important, to recognize and implement a safe defensive cognitive mindset in how greatly the environment/visual culture around us influences us.
 Especially as an individual in 7th grade develops cognitively at their age, understanding the world around them must be recognized and learned in how it influences their decision making.

 4.2 Background of the Topic: